The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Francis Bacon’s Figure At Wash Basin, a signed Aquatint print from 1976, is estimated to be worth between £5,500 and £8,500.
-Over the past 12 months, the average selling price was £4,185, across a total of 1 sale.
-In the last five years, the hammer price has ranged from £4,185 in October 2024 to £13,000 in January 2022.
-The average annual growth rate of this work is -8%.
-This piece has a strong auction history, having been sold 20 times since its entry to the market in April 2002.
-The edition size of this artwork is limited to 100.
+The value of Francis Bacon’s Figure At Wash Basin (signed) is estimated to be worth between £5,500 and £8,000.
+Over the past 12 months, the artwork has sold once at auction, with an average selling price of £4,185.
+In the last five years, the hammer price has varied from £4,185 in October 2024 to £13,000 in January 2022.
+This artwork has shown consistent value growth, with an average annual growth rate of 5%.
+This work is rare to the market, having been sold 20 times since its initial sale in April 2002.
+The edition size of this aquatint print is limited to 100.

 Meaning & Analysis